JohnGrime/ReverseProxyNGINX/README.md

 		}
 	}

 To run multiple interacting Docker containers, one simple option is [Docker Compose](https://docs.docker.com/compose/).
-Docker Compose (command line: `docker-compose`) uses a configuration file in _Yet Another Markup Language_ (YAML) format.
+Docker Compose (command line: `docker-compose`) uses a configuration file (`docker-compose.yaml`) in [YAML](https://en.wikipedia.org/wiki/YAML) format.
 However, we can also use JSON, which is actually a subset of modern YAML.
 A simple example of such a file might be:

 	{